yuliannayoon/cv/README.md

 ---

 ## 🌍 Professional Summary
 Hardware engineer specializing in system-level design, from amplifying biosignals to developing wearable IoT devices.
 Skilled in compact, high-density PCB design with a strong focus on low-power architectures, signal integrity, and power integrity.
-Currently expanding expertise in embedded firmware to build full-stack engineering capabilities.
 Believes robust hardware design is the foundation for efficient firmware development, enabling faster debugging and streamlined product development.

 ---